Buy EPO Online - Erythropoietin for Sale

-Epoetin alpha (Binokrit and Eprex) and epoetin beta (Epostim, Erythropoietin Binnopharm and Mircera) are the classic examples of erythropoiesis-stimulating agents (ESAs).
-This exogenous erythropoietin is produced by an advanced recombinant DNA technology and widely used in the treatment of chronic renal anemia, chemotherapy, perioperative surgical blood loss, antiviral drug treatment, and myelodysplastic syndrome.
+Epoetin alpha (Binokrit and Eprex) and epoetin beta (Epostim, Erythropoietin Binnopharm, and Mircera) are the classic examples of erythropoiesis-stimulating agents (ESAs).
+This exogenous erythropoietin is produced by an advanced recombinant DNA technology and is widely used in the treatment of chronic renal anemia, chemotherapy, perioperative surgical blood loss, antiviral drug treatment, and myelodysplastic syndrome.
 ESA therapy gives clinically significant results.

 Recombinant Human Erythropoietin (rhEPO) is a familiar performance-boosting agent.
-It is widely used by athletes to enhance their endurance.
+Buy EPO because it is widely used by athletes to enhance their endurance.
 The mode of action of recombinant EPO is to increase the hemoglobin level in human blood thus enhancing its oxygen-carrying capacity.
-This oxygen serves as a fuel for an athlete’s muscle activity enhancement
+This oxygen serves as fuel for an athlete’s muscle activity enhancement

 History of EPO (Erythropoietin)

 In 1905 Paul Carnot narrated that a hormone can regulate red blood cell production in the bone marrow.
 Paul Carnot and his co-workers observed the factors responsible for bloodletting.
 They presented a hypothesis of an increase in red blood cells by a homeotropic factor hemopoietin.
-The substance was named as erythropoietin by Eva Jalavisto and Eeva Bonsdorff.
+The substance was named erythropoietin by Eva Jalavisto and Eeva Bonsdorff.
 In 1977 it was purified as erythropoietin hormone.
 In 1983, Amgen Inc. introduced Epotein Alfa as the first rhEPO commercial product.
 It was isolated by introducing the human erythropoietin gene into Hamster ovarian cells.
 Afterward, variant alpha and beta formulations are introduced.
 In 1987 rhEPO proved itself as an effective remedy of anemia.
 In 1989 Us Food and Drug Administration approved the use of Epogen Hormone.
 Since 1990, s alpha-EPO and beta-EPO have been frequently administered.
 These can be used subcutaneously as well as intravenously.

 Erythropoietin has a half-life of 5 hours in human blood.
-It is a glycosylated growth hormone which triggers the differentiation of erythroid ancestors in the bone marrow.
+It is a glycosylated growth hormone that triggers the differentiation of erythroid ancestors in the bone marrow.
 The half-life may vary in recombinant or endogenous versions.

 Epoetin Mode of Action:

-EPO (Erythropoietin) is a hormone required for erythropoiesis, a process that regulates red blood cell production in the human body.
+EPO is a hormone required for erythropoiesis, a process that regulates red blood cell production in the human body.
 When your body deprives enough supply of oxygen at the tissue and cellular level, this hypoxic condition is treated with erythropoietin secretion.
 The kidney will release erythropoietin by targeting proerythroblasts, CFU-E, and basophilic erythroblast subsets.
 The basic function of erythropoietin is to approach RBC progenitors in the human bone marrow and to protect them from apoptosis (the process of cell death).

-Erythropoietin as Doping Agent
+Erythropoietin as Doping Agent:

-The use of erythropoietin in sports dates back circa 1977 when for the first-time pure erythropoietin was purified from human urine.
+The use of erythropoietin in sports dates back circa 1977 when for the first time pure erythropoietin was purified from human urine.
 In literature terms used for recombinant erythropoietin are r-HuEPO, rHuEPO, rEPO, and r-HuEPO.
 An overview of the use of this hormone in sports is

-(1985-1987)-EPO gene cloning was a success with the commercial launch of rEPO
+- (1985-1987)-EPO gene cloning was a success with the commercial launch of rEPO

-(1980-1990)-A lot of cyclist’s deaths because of EPO administration.
+- (1980-1990)-A lot of cyclists deaths because of buying EPO administration.

-1988- EPO was listed as a doping agent by the International Ski Federation.
+- 1988- EPO was listed as a doping agent by the International Ski Federation.

-1990- International Olympic Committee banned the use of EPO.
+- 1990- International Olympic Committee banned the use of EPO.

-1998- France Cycling competition was the main highlighted event for the use of erythropoietin as a stamina boosting agent.
+- 1998- France Cycling competition was the main highlighted event for the use of erythropoietin as a stamina boosting agent.

-1999- In Sydney, a meeting on the blood EPO detection in Olympics was called.
+- 1999- In Sydney, a meeting on the blood EPO detection in Olympics was called.

 Erythropoietin is a member of S2 group hormones, the hormones which are banned worldwide for therapy.
 The only advantage of its application in sports and clinically is its functionality.
 It increases human blood oxygen-carrying capacity by giving a boost to RBC number.
 As a doping agent, its goal is to supply energy to an athlete’s muscles.